FabG/ml-engineer-interview/questions/algorithms-theory.md

   - K-Means is unsupervised
   - K-Means is a clustering algorithm
   - The points in each cluster are similar to each other, and each cluster is different from its neighboring clusters
+  - K represents the number of groups or clusters you want to cluster your data into

  - **KNN**
   - KNN is supervised in nature
   - KNN is a classification algorithm
   - It classifies an unlabeled observation based on its K (can be any number) surrounding neighbors
   - KNN is a typical example of a `lazy learner`.
 It is called lazy not because of its apparent simplicity, but because it doesn't learn a discriminative function from the training data but memorizes the training dataset instead.
+  - K refers to the number of nearest neighbours to include in the majority of the voting process.

 ##### 9b - explain the K Nearest Neighbor algorithm
 K nearest neighbor algorithm is a classification algorithm that works in a way that a new data point is assigned to a neighboring group to which it is most similar.